| GENRES:Fiction

 much time has passed?
 A touch more contextual information would

+have helped.
 But that's a very minor point in an otherwise outstanding

 book.
 Ghost World is a terrific piece of literature, the